kesslerio/vibe-check-mcp/docs/strategy/strategic_architecture_recommendations.md

 ## Conclusion

-The competitive analysis reveals that building Anti-Pattern Coach as an MCP server is the optimal strategy for achieving the user's goals of local execution, Claude Code integration, and workflow flexibility.
+The competitive analysis reveals that building Vibe Compass MCP as an MCP server is the optimal strategy for achieving the user's goals of local execution, Claude Code integration, and workflow flexibility.
 This approach:

 1. **Aligns with ecosystem trends** toward MCP-based tool integration
 2. **Provides seamless user experience** within existing Claude Code workflows